Before your first 31 days (and beyond)

 Sign up for WarnMe Emergency Alert Service

 WarnMe is Berkeley's emergency alert system and sends you messages when there is a threat to the safety of the campus community.
 Employees are automatically enrolled via their Berkeley email.
 To receive alerts via other methods, you must indicate how to contact you.
 (Text messages are the fastest method and should be your first alert priority (standard texting rates may apply.)
-There are two ways to enroll:
+For more details, go to the WarnMe website(link is external).

 Add your phone number to the Text Message/SMS line and select "1" as your priority.
 Click "submit information".
 Note: you can update your alert phone number at any time.